Reduce Managing Directors’ Liability: Document Liquidity

 Large liability reduction serves to safeguard the interests of creditors and to protect the assets of the GmbH.
 The main aim is to satisfy creditors evenly and to prevent the preferential treatment of individual creditors.

-If the managing director has paid out company assets without authorisation or arranged for a payment, he is obliged to repay or compensate in the form of managing director liability.
+If the managing director has paid out company assets without authorisation or arranged for payment, he is obliged to repay or compensate in the form of managing director liability.
 In return, he must make payments to individual creditors of the company and thus reduce the company’s assets.
 The claimant against the managing director is the GmbH or the insolvency administrator.
 If the funds of a GmbH are no longer sufficient to settle the due liabilities of the GmbH, the company is unable to pay and is ready for insolvency.

-There is a body of case law on this subject that is difficult for laypersons to understand and which relates to countless individual cases.
+There is a body of case law on this subject that is difficult for laypersons to understand and relates to countless individual cases.
 Without sound advice from a lawyer specialising in insolvency law, it is easy to lose track of the situation.
 We recommend comprehensive advice from our lawyers for insolvency law, who can assess your case individually and advise you.

 As a matter of principle, an application for the opening of insolvency proceedings must be filed immediately after the company becomes insolvent.
 According to the law, under certain conditions, a maximum of three weeks remains for this purpose.